- Personal Health Information & Self-Help»

 They become frazzled by certain noises, smells and sounds.

-8. Having a huge heart and giving too much
+8. Having a huge heart and give too much

 When they see someone suffering they try to relieve their pain.
 However, they end up taking on their mood and emotions.
 Then they feel drained and upset.